trustyoo86/angular-dev-logger/README.md

 });
 ```

-If you $devLoggerProvider is true, window.console function is not operate.
+If you $devLoggerProvider is false, window.console function is not operate.

 ```js
 //config js